natfarleydev/prd-markdown/markdown/advanced/advancedMagicItemsDetails.markdown

 feathers of a dove, but their antiseptic smell suggests a less natural origin.
-Any creature wrapped in these bandages recovers from wounds and ability damage each day as if receiving complete bed rest regardless of activity (*Pathfinder RPG Core Rulebook*191).
+Any creature wrapped in these bandages recovers from wounds and ability damage each day as if receiving complete bed rest regardless of activity (*PF RPG Core Rulebook*191).
 A creature actually receiving long-term care (from the [Heal] skill) or complete bed rest while wearing the bandages gains a +4 bonus to its effective level or Hit Dice when